Filipino Inventions

 The Philippines is a country that has many unappreciated geniuses and many undiscovered talents.
 Just like Jose Rizal, the Philippines’ national hero who is not just a patriot but a scientist and inventor as well, the country also has many inventors that may well be as great as other inventors in different countries.

-Here is our top 12 list of surprising Filipino Inventions:
+Here are our top 12 list of surprising Filipino Inventions:

 1. Video Phone